 I got mine from eBay, which is often where I get my rare and hard-to-find trees.
 You can create an alert for plant names and it sends you an email when new listings match your search criteria.
 That’s what happened this time.
 I got an email saying there was a match for “Colvillea” – whoopee!

-Sorry, I bought the last plant, but there are some Colville’s Glory seeds on eBay.
-I’ll discuss below how easy they are to propagate from seeds, and whether you’re better off waiting for a plant instead.
+I’ll discuss below how easy these trees are to propagate from seeds, and whether you’re better off waiting for a plant instead.

 See how much it looks like the Royal Poinciana?
 It has the same umbrella look, which is amazing for a shady spot to sit under.
 The ferny foliage is lovely too.